-When you’re travelling across Canada or to another country you could face an unexpected medical emergency.
-Emergency Travel Insurance is part of most group benefit plans and is designed to make your business or pleasure travel worry free.
+When you’re traveling across Canada or to another country you could face an unexpected medical emergency.
+Emergency Travel Insurance is part of most group benefit plans and is designed to make your business or pleasure travel worry-free.

 Many plans will cover items such as: